robcarver17/pysystemtrade/docs/instruments.md

 ### Automatically excluded

 It's also possible that there are some instruments that have zero positions.
 The most likely explanation for this is that you have set a speed limit on trading costs, and there are no trading rules that are cheap enough to trade the given instrument.
+These are automatically added to the list of markets given a zero weight for optimisation.

 ## Customising the list of 'all instruments' and 'excluded for optimisation'